Drip Irrigation System Cost Guide: Average UK Prices 2026

 • How long the work is likely to take

-• Tips on hiring a contractor for the work
+• Tips on hiring a contractor to install a drip irrigation system using MyJobQuote

 Drip irrigation systems are an economical watering method designed to deliver water slowly and directly to the roots of plants through a network of pipes, tubes and emitters.
 These systems are becoming increasingly popular in UK gardens because they provide targeted hydration exactly where it’s needed most.

-Since they are very effective at reducing water waste, drip irrigation systems are a great environmentally friendly choice, particularly during the warmer months when water is more likely to evaporate.
+Since they are very effective at reducing water waste, drip irrigation systems are a highly efficient method and environmentally friendly choice, particularly during the warmer months when water is more likely to evaporate.
 Because the system delivers water straight to the soil rather than spraying it widely, it helps plants receive consistent moisture without excess runoff or evaporation.

 The cost of drip irrigation installation depends on a number of factors, including the size of your garden, the complexity of the system, how many plants are being watered and the labour costs involved.
 Smaller systems are often suitable as DIY projects, while larger systems or automated setups will usually require professional installation.